arboleya/coffee-toaster/README.md

 So when you call 'toaster -w' inside this directory, this config is loaded and every file and folder inside src folder start being watched.

-If debug is enabled (-d option), files will also compiled individually for a sane debugging routine, inside the browser.
+If debug is enabled (option -d), files will also compiled individually for a sane debugging routine, inside the browser.

 Every time something changes, CoffeeToaster re-compiles all your application by doing: